forcedotcom/source-deploy-retrieve/HANDBOOK.md

 ### The `bundleSourceAdapter`:

-Like the name suggest, this adapter handles bundle types, so `AuraDefinitionBundles`, `LightningWebComponents`.
+Like the name suggests, this adapter handles bundle types, so `AuraDefinitionBundles`, `LightningWebComponents`.
 A bundle component has all its source files, including the root metadata xml, contained in its own directory.

 **Example Structure**: